Last Updated on March 7, 2022

 Explore Banff Avenue and Main Street in Canmore

 Banff Avenue and Main Street in Canmore have tons of shops, boutiques, and restaurants to satisfy any kind of shopper.
-In Banff, you can explore confectioneries, breweries, souvenir shops, and art galleries as you look up in awe at the incredible Cascade Mountain.
+In downtown Banff, you can explore confectioneries, breweries, souvenir shops, and art galleries as you look up in awe at the incredible Cascade Mountain.

 Go to the wolfdog sanctuary